ten-protocol/go-ten/docs/_docs/cross-chain/bridge.md

 ---
 ---
-# The Standard Obscuro Bridge
+# The Standard Ten Bridge

-The standard Obscuro bridge is a trustless and decentralised asset bridge that uses a wrapped token mint and burn pattern.
+The standard Ten bridge is a trustless and decentralised asset bridge that uses a wrapped token mint and burn pattern.
 Under the hood it is based on the cross chain messaging protocol and exists entirely as a smart contract without the need of separate runnables or nodes.

 ## Contract Addresses